-Couples will be offered the chance to see if they will produce redhead children.
+Couples were offered the chance to see if they will produce redhead children.
 The DNA test, which will be available at the “Who Do You Think You Are?” exhibition in London, will show the depth of ancestry that can be read from a simple saliva swab.

 The test will also show that even if neither person has red hair they may still carry the “ginger gene.”